zgr2575/SlowGuardian/README.md

-# SlowGuardian
+# SlowGuardian: Pi

 A powerful frontend powerd by Ultraviolet and Smarter Backend.
+Optimized for the Raspberry Pi.

 ## GoGo Bypass Proxy:

-The Proxy is a modern version of Interstellar, but since release everything has changed.
-There is new UI, request handling, and themes.

 > [!IMPORTANT]
 > If you fork this project, consider giving it a star in the original repository!